foxhound87/rfx-stack/DOCUMENTATION.md

 # Context Provider

-The Context Providers the mechanism to access the Stores from a React Container by inject them into the React Context.
+The Context Providers implements a mechanism to inject the Stores into the React Context and make them accessible from a React Container.

 It is a React Component used both on client and server: